bcrist/re4k/readme.md

     * Why are there two fuses to enable the OSCTIMER? what happens if only one is enabled? (or none, but divider/outputs are enabled)
     * Do OSCTIMER outputs only replace the GRP feedback signals when enabled, or also the signal that goes to the ORM?
     * Can you use input register feedback on MCs that aren't connected to pins? (e.g. LC4064x TQFP48)
-    * Can you use an input register MC with the ORM to have the register output directly on a different pin without going through the GRP?
     * What happens if you violate the one-cold rule for GI fuses?
-    * When using fast 5-PT combinational path on non-ZE parts, can you use the register as a buried macrocell?